 No one authorized Michigan philanthropic leaders to define community foundations.
 Michigan did not claim to define community foundations for other states or the nation.
 There was a specific problem; organizations were adding the name “community” to their title in order to qualify for the Michigan Community Foundation Tax Credit.
 In response, CMF devised a pragmatic solution for the state of Michigan by partnering with the Michigan Department of Treasury to define what constitutes a community foundation.
 As a result, Michigan’s definition became the basis for defining community foundations nationally.
-Find out more about the development of the Michigan Community Foundation Tax Credit in Chapter 1: Be Fearless.
+For more about the Michigan Community Foundation Tax Credit, see Chapter 1: Be Fearless.

 Because the W.K.
 Kellogg Foundation challenge grant encouraged communities to start community foundations, a large learning curve resulted.
 Community foundations in Michigan and those observing the Michigan initiative expressed concern that the communities starting community foundations didn’t know how to run and manage a strong foundation.

 Instead of putting up barriers to local philanthropy, CMF provided the new foundations with substantial hands-on technical assistance.
 The technical assistance provided was supported with sustained grant support from the Charles Stewart Mott Foundation.
 The community foundation leaders came together and began to develop standards of behavior that would guide the development of the community foundations.
-To learn more about the national standards for community foundations, visit the Community Foundations National Standards Board
+For more about the national standards for community foundations, see Community Foundations National Standards Board.

-Historical Document: Read notes from a 1988 Council of Michigan Foundations board meeting where trustees discussed community foundation grants received from the W.K.
+Historical Document: Notes from a 1988 Council of Michigan Foundations board meeting where trustees discussed community foundation grants received from the W.K.
 Kellogg Foundation and the Charles Stewart Mott Foundation.

 Video: See leaders discuss national standards for community foundations.

-Video: See Dave Campbell discuss the value of a common exposure to ideas.
+Video: Dave Campbell discusses the value of a common exposure to ideas.

-As the Michigan Nonprofit Association (MNA) and the Dorothy A. Johnson Center for Philanthropy developed, they also created conferences and seminars that provided Michigan foundations and nonprofits with access to the latest thinking on issues of interest to the charitable sector.
+As the Michigan Nonprofit Association and the Dorothy A. Johnson Center for Philanthropy developed, they also created conferences and seminars that provided Michigan foundations and nonprofits with access to the latest thinking on issues of interest to the charitable sector.
 From large venues with nationally-known speakers to small “brown bag” luncheon discussions, there is a commitment to learning that is alive and well in Michigan.
-Explore the current programming of CMF, MNA, and the Johnson Center.

-2. Former Governor George Romney returned to Michigan from his service in President Richard Nixon’s Cabinet to strongly advocate for the support of individual volunteers.
+Former Gov. George Romney returned to Michigan from his service in President Richard Nixon’s Cabinet to strongly advocate for the support of individual volunteers.
 His enthusiasm and energy almost single-handedly resulted in the establishment of a network of volunteer centers serving communities across Michigan.

-Historical Document: Get an overview of the Volunteer Centers of Michigan’s programs and services.
+Historical Document: An overview of the Volunteer Centers of Michigan’s programs and services.

-Video: See leaders discuss the leadership of Governor Romney.
+Video: Leaders discuss the leadership of Governor Romney.

-Video: See Julie Fisher-Cummings discuss Mary Fisher’s speech at the National Republican Convention.
+Video: Julie Fisher-Cummings discusses Mary Fisher’s speech at the National Republican Convention.

 In Michigan, knowledge and expert testimony are sought out to inform its foundations and nonprofits.
 Effective work in the charitable sector requires advice from a variety of professionals with specific knowledge and expertise.
 Every nonprofit and foundation needs a good general practice lawyer.
 They need an accountant with experience in fund accounting.
 Unless there is unusual staff expertise, they will need computer support.
 As they engage in more sophisticated fundraising, they may need the assistance of planned giving, trusts and estate specialists, or tax attorneys.
 They need to deal with insurance for their organization, for donations, and for their staff.
 If they have significant assets, they will need investment counselors and bankers.

-As a part of a systemic and statewide strategy, CMF, the Michigan Nonprofit Association (MNA),the Dorothy A. Johnson Center for Philanthropy (Johnson Center), and the Michigan Community Service Commission (MCSC) have organized and worked with the professional associations of these various professions.
+As a part of a systemic and statewide strategy, CMF, the Michigan Nonprofit Association,the Dorothy A. Johnson Center for Philanthropy, and the Michigan Community Service Commission have organized and worked with the professional associations of these various professions.
 The professional associations themselves are nonprofit associations; many are members of the Michigan Nonprofit Association.
 MNA, CMF, MCSC, and Johnson Center have access to their nonprofit and foundation clients.
 Together, the infrastructure organizations, the professionals, and their associations reinforce the knowledge resources needed to support a strong nonprofit and charitable sector.